kikyous/template-action/README.md

-A github action to render a template using github context
+A github action to render a ejs template using github context

 # Input:
-* template: [optional] doT template string
+* template: [optional] ejs template string
-* template-path: [optional] doT template file path
+* template-path: [optional] ejs template file path
 * post-run: [optional] a shell command run after template has been rendered, can use {{= it.output }} to access template render result

 # Output: